Swan Hill Bridge maintenance work

 What happens next?

-Stage two of the project will see the installation of a more permanent support solution which will return the bridge to its normal operating width of 4.3 metres.
+This involves removing the temporary support structures (bailey) and installing permanent external support structures (bridge trusses).
+This work will return the bridge to its normal operating width of 4.3 metres.

 The bridge will continue to be monitored and maintained as required.